Magikland (film)

-Magikland is a 2020 Filipino fantasy adventure film, directed by Christian Acuña, produced by Brightlight Productions and Gallaga Reyes Films.
+Magikland is a 2020 Philippine fantasy adventure film, directed by Christian Acuña, produced by Brightlight Productions and Gallaga Reyes Films.
 It is an official entry to the 2020 Metro Manila Film Festival.
 It revolves around four children who get transported to Magikland, a fantasy world which is a setting of a mobile game.

 Plot

-On Christmas Eve, Boy (Miggs Cuaderno) spends the night with his hospitalized and dying mother (Jaclyn Jose), sisters Mara (Elijah Alejo) and Kit (Princess Rabara) have dinner with their estranged parents (Audie Gemora and Maricel Laxa), while Pat, a street child obtains a stolen mobile phone.
+On Christmas Eve, Boy (Miggs Cuaderno) spends the night with his hospitalized and dying mother (Jaclyn Jose), sisters Mara (Elijah Alejo) and Kit (Princess Aliyah) have dinner with their estranged parents (Audie Gemora and Maricel Laxa), while Pat, a street child obtains a stolen mobile phone.
 The four then plays Magikland, a popular mobile game but find themselves transported to the fantasy world of the same name after they were forced to jump into a portal.

 In Magikland, the four children were told by Mama Mandalagan (Bibeth Orteza), a wise woman, that they are destined to save Magikland and gave each their own quest to obtain four weapons that they would need to defeat Mogrodo-Or (Jaime Zabarte) who seeks to take over the kingdom ruled by Princess Diya (Hailey Mendez).